redpanda-data/redpanda/.github/ISSUE_TEMPLATE/03_doc_proposal.md

 labels: "area/docs"
 ---

+### Who is this for and what problem do they have today?

 ### What would you like fixed in or added to the documentation?

 <!--
 Describe what's wrong or missing
 Describe the current pain points the user has
 -->

+### Is this a new feature or a gap in the documentation?

 ### Link to existing product documentation page and/or community slack conversation, if applicable